scikit-hep/pyBumpHunter/README.md

 ### Content

-* pyBumpHunter.py : The pyBumpHunter package
+* pyBumpHunter : The pyBumpHunter package
-* test.py : A little example script that use pyBumpHunter
+* example/example.py : A little example script that use pyBumpHunter
-* test.ipynb : A little example notebook that use pyBumpHunter
+* example/example.ipynb : A little example notebook that use pyBumpHunter
+* example/results : Folder containing the outputs of example script
+* testing : Folder containing the testing scripts (based on pytest)
-* data/data.root  : Toy data used in the examples
+* data/data.root  : Toy data used in the examples and tests
 * data/gen_data.C : Code used to generate the toy data with ROOT
-* results_py : Folder containing the outputs of test.py

 ### python dependancies